Camino de Santiago: The Portuguese way in 3 days

 Pontevedra

-The final stop before Santiago de Compostela, Pontevedra was the capital of Galicia in the 16th century, and an important port.
+The final stop before Santiago de Compostela, Pontevedra, was the capital of Galicia in the 16th century and an important port.
 Many locals believe Columbus was actually a Pontevedran nobleman who faked his own death and took on a new identity.
 Spend 90 minutes exploring the streets lined with classic ‘cruceiro’ - elegant houses with granite arches.
-The main draw for pilgrims is the 18th century Peregrina Chapel.
+The main draw for pilgrims is the 18th-century Peregrina Chapel.
 This intricately decorated Baroque structure has a unique scallop shell floor plan - the traditional symbol of pilgrims on the Camino de Santiago.

 Arrival in Santiago de Compostela

 You made it to the end of the Way of St. James!
 Santiago de Compostela is one of the most important pilgrimage destinations and one of the most beautiful cities in Spain.
-Romanesque, Gothic and Baroque buildings fill the entire UNESCO-listed old town.Make your first stop the city’s main square, the Plaza do Obradoiro, one of the most beautiful urban spaces in the world.
+Romanesque, Gothic, and Baroque buildings fill the entire UNESCO-listed old town.
+Make your first stop at the city’s main square, the Plaza do Obradoiro, one of the most beautiful urban spaces in the world.
 On one side, the famous Hostal de los Reyes Católicos has been housing pilgrims since it was founded in 1499 by the Catholic Monarchs.
 Then there’s the neoclassical Rajoy Palace, now the city’s town hall, adorned with a statue of St. James riding his horse in battle.
 Oh, and the San Martin Pinario Monastery, the second-largest in Spain.
-This magnificent Baroque building boasts 3 cloisters, a fountain and 15 statues between the columns on the facade.https://youtu.be/_4mRnoZuiZUBut the crown jewel is the 11th century Cathedral of Santiago de Compostela.
-As the resting place of one of Jesus’ apostles, artistic attention has been heaped on the cathedral for centuries.
-Every nook and cranny is intricately carved.
-But the amazing 12th-century Portico da Gloria steals the show.
-It's undeniably one of the world’s finest pieces of Romanesque sculpture.Of course, the crypt is what’s been drawing pilgrims for over a millennium.
-It’s here that you can see the tomb of St. James and two of his disciples, as well as several Spanish kings.
-Even if you’re not interested in the religious importance, they’re a historic and artistic treat.
-While you’re down there, check out the “botafumeiro”, a giant incense burner that is in action on religious holidays.Duration: 9 hours and 38 minutesBook a car from Porto to Santiago de Compostela
+This magnificent Baroque building boasts three cloisters, a fountain, and 15 statues between the columns on the facade.

-Ready to book your trip on the Camino de Santiago Portuguese Way?
+Ready to book your trip on the Camino de Santiago Portuguese way?

 Here's each leg of your journey through Portugal to Santiago de Compostela.